 7. All athletes and coaches shall follow all OHSAA guidelines.

 8. Athletes participating in a sports season cannot participate in an organized practice of another season’s school sponsored sport.
+Same season dual sport athletes are responsible for communicating primary sport schedule conflicts with coaches of both sports a minimum of one week prior to the scheduled event.
+Team Handbook attendance policy will determine situations where an athlete fails to communicate a scheduled event to all involved parties.

 9. All injuries that require medical attention should be recorded by the head coach and reported to the school’s athletic trainer for referral.
 Coaches should report all serious injuries to the athletic director within 24 hours.